 The only place you cannot buy this particular fertilizer is Florida, due to certain environmental laws.
 However, Scotts sells a lawn feed that is similarly effective for residents of Florida.

 You’ll have to use Miracle-Gro slightly more often (every four to five weeks), which could end up costing you more in the end, especially if you have a lot of lawn to feed.
 The NPK is 36-0-6, so it isn’t appropriate for those just growing a lawn from seed.
 The nitrogen is much higher than that of Scotts, so you can expect quick growth.
-Because its water soluble and being applied directly, there’s less risk of water runoff, but if it’s a concern, you may want to stick to Scotts.
+Because it’s water-soluble and applied directly, there’s less risk of water runoff, but if it’s a concern, you may want to stick to Scotts.

-A 25-pound bag of Safer Brand’s lawn food will cover 5,000 sq. ft., so it’s right up there with Scotts, but it’s slightly more expensive.
-The biggest differences between this fertilizer and Scotts is that this one is organic, safe to use around pets and children, and there’s no chance of burning your lawn.
+A 25-pound bag of Safer Brand’s lawn food will cover 5,000 square feet, so it’s right up there with Scotts, but it’s slightly more expensive.
+The biggest difference between this fertilizer and Scotts is that this one is organic, safe to use around pets and children, and there’s no chance of burning your lawn.

 Feed Your Lawn